n3wt0n/AzureWebAppSSLManager/README.md

 In order to succesfully use this application, y

 ## Dependencies
-This Azure Function depends on few other project:
+This project depends on few other project:
-- Certes (xxx) for the interface with Let's Encrypt services via ACME
+- [Certes](https://github.com/fszlin/certes) for the interface with Let's Encrypt services via ACME
-- Sendgrid (xxx) for the email processing
+- [Sendgrid](https://sendgrid.com/) for the email processing

 ## Configuration
 asd